Spell Catcher: History

 Casady & Greene expressed an interest, but would only consider it once the product was truly free and clear of Baseline.
 This took two years to arrange.
 The product re-launched in 1996 under the new name Spell Catcher.
 They also agreed to fund the development of a Microsoft Windows port, which launched in 1998 as Spell Checker Plus.
-Problems selling into the Windows market led to this product being only moderately successful while still being lauded by its users.
+Problems selling into the Windows market led to this product being only moderately successful despite being lauded by its users.
 A rewrite of the Mac version from THINK Pascal to Metrowerks C resulted in 1999's Spell Catcher 8, which added extensive multilingual support.
 A port of this version to Windows became 2000's Spell Catcher Plus 2.0.

 A complete ground-up rewrite was needed for Mac OS X, released in 2003 as Spell Catcher X. Just before shipments began, in July 2003 Casady & Greene went bankrupt.
 The company took the time to return the rights of their programs back to the authors, and Gross began sales of the product under his newly formed Rainmaker Research.
 The company continued publishing the product, releasing the 2.6 upgrade for Windows in 2005, and constantly updating it for newly released versions of macOS until 10.4.1 in 2011.
 Gross died in 2012, receiving widespread notice in the Mac field.
 This version is known to work on at least macOS 10.14, OS X Mojave, but as a 32-bit application it will not run on the most modern macOS releases.